powerhousepro69/videoinfox/readme.md

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
   - Create unlimited Playlists from: Recusive search results, Recursive directory listings and the Played List
   - Directory To Playlist: Create a new playlist from a 1 level deep dir listing.
 Good for seasons of TV shows.
+  - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
+  - Queue to Playlist: Save the Playlist Queue to a Playlist.
   - Play Clipboard: Download a video url that is in the clipboard via Yt-dlp and autoplay.
   - Play Clipboard is available in: Home  Played List  Play List  Yt-dlp Menu  View Downloads
   - See codec, resolution and duration on the playing video.
   - Play Directory autoplay available on: Home Screen, Navigate Tree and View Downloads.
+  - Set Intermission time in seconds.
+Change the time in seconds on video end/player quit.
+Initially set to 10.
-  - Autoplay video files in the current directory with option to quit. videoinfox -d
+  - Command Line Option: Autoplay video files in the current directory with option to quit. videoinfox -d
   - Navigate Tree with Play Directory, Play and Autoplay.
 Select line number to start play.
   - Video Player auto closes when the video ends.
 Ffplay is used by default.
 Any video player can be used.
   - Auto clear the video url from clipboard after the video player is closed.